 Fast forward to high school.
 In grade 10, by chance I decided to take some sort of media studies class, I forget the name of it.
 In this class, we developed media across many different mediums.
 We learned to make flash videos, stop motion videos, photo manipulations, etc.

-My favourite project in that class was making a stop-motion movie, something that involved taking a heck of a lot of photos, something that I used to hate.
+My favorite project in that class was making a stop-motion movie, something that involved taking a heck of a lot of photos, something that I used to hate.
 But in that process, I developed a passion for filmmaking.

 In fact, this wasn’t the first time I had made short films.
 Using a webcam and Windows Moviemaker, I had been making short films at home for quite a while at that point.

 Throughout high school and university, I developed my passion and interest in filmmaking.
 From making short films with friends and family to being a founding member of our university’s broad-casting networking MacTV, I had done a lot by that point.